Sore Throat

 Can I Get a Prescription Online for a Sore Throat?

-Yes, our doctors can issue online prescriptions for sore throats and strep throat medications.
-Antibiotics may be administered as the first line of treatment for strep throat.
-Amoxicillin, Penicillin, and Augmentin are some of the most common antibiotics prescribed by our doctors for strep throat.
-You, however, first have to consult with our online doctor for a sore throat.
+Amoxicillin, Penicillin, and Augmentin are some of the most common antibiotics prescribed by doctors for strep throat.
+However, you first have to consult with an online doctor for a sore throat.

 Prevention